QL (chemical): Synthesis

-QL is manufactured by reacting diethyl methylphosphonite with 2-(diisopropylamino)ethanol.
+QL is manufactured by the transesterification of diethyl methylphosphonite with 2-(diisopropylamino)ethanol.

 Uses in chemical warfare

 QL is a component in binary chemical weapons, mainly VX nerve agent.
 It, along with methylphosphonyl difluoride (DF), was developed during the 1980s in order to replace an aging stockpile of unitary chemical weapons.
 QL is listed as a Schedule 1 chemical by the Chemical Weapons Convention.

 Toxicity

 QL itself is a relatively non-toxic chemical.
 However, when reacting with sulfur, the corresponding sulfide of QL isomerizes into the highly toxic VX molecule.